California Defective Airbag Attorneys

 An airbag is designed to exact specifications that determine precisely when and how much it will inflate.
 Even the slightest miscalculation can be deadly in a serious collision.
 Common defects in airbags include:

-• Not deploying when it is needed – Airbags are designed to be life-saving devices.
+• Not Deploying When It Is Needed — Airbags are designed to be life-saving devices.
 If they do not deploy when they are supposed to, a victim can suffer serious injuries (or even death) that could have been prevented by the airbag.
-Manufacturers are legally responsible for the costs of these preventable injuries.
+In such cases, the manufacturer may be held legally responsible if a defect caused the failure.

-• Deploying when it is not needed – Airbags can fail to prevent injuries, but they can actually cause them, as well.
+• Deploying When It Is Not Needed — Airbags can fail to prevent injuries, but they can actually cause them, as well.
 Airbags deploy at speeds of up to 200 miles per hour.
-These serious forces can cause serious injuries if the airbag deploys when it is not supposed to.
+These serious forces can cause significant harm if the airbag deploys when it is not supposed to.

-• Incorrect position of the airbag within the vehicle – Even airbags that are correctly sized must be placed in the correct position throughout the vehicle.
-For example, a side curtain airbag is a different shape than the airbag that goes inside the steering wheel.
+• Incorrect Position of the Airbag Within the Vehicle — Even airbags that are correctly sized must be placed in the correct position throughout the vehicle.
+For example, a side curtain airbag is a different shape from the airbag that goes inside the steering wheel.
 And even once the airbags are placed in the right location throughout the vehicle, they must be installed correctly to ensure that they deploy properly.
-Even the slightest mistake can have fatal consequences during an accident.
+Even the slightest mistake can have serious consequences during an accident.

-• Airbags that are not properly tethered – Airbags are anchored into the vehicle with straps (called “tethers”) that keep the airbag from inflating too far into the passenger compartment of the vehicle.
+• Airbags That Are Not Properly Tethered — Airbags are anchored into the vehicle with straps (called “tethers”) that keep the airbag from inflating too far into the passenger compartment of the vehicle.
 Without proper tethering, an airbag can actually cause added injury to the face or eyes.
-Some injury lawyers have even found that manufacturers will not tether all passenger-side airbags because it costs a few extra dollars.
-These manufacturers must be held accountable for the injuries they cause, as well as the injuries their defective airbags fail to prevent.

 Emperatriz Ayala